ddsbook/blog/2014/01/blander-part1.md

 This is interesting, looks like the hosts in Oregon, Singapore and Tokyo are seeing about twice as many hosts as the others.
 It might be nice to attribute that to geographical differences or perhaps these IP addresses have a history (prior to Daniel getting them), but we can't really assume any of those at this point.

-This post got long quick, so in the next post, we will continue to explore this data by looking at the ports...
+This post got long quick, so in the next post, we will continue to explore this data by looking at the ports.
+But we've already learned a great deal about this data.
+We know it's mostly TCP, though UDP and ICMP traffic is in there.
+We also know there is a big difference if we look at total packets or if we look at unique hosts.
+All of this will be something to keep in mind as proceed on in our exploration next time.